-Companies can't afford to skimp with their warehouse budgets.
+Companies can't afford to skimp on their warehouse budgets.
 Doing so can set organizations up for systemic problems that create added costs and potential losses over time.

-Of course, any business needs to have fiscal responsibility around its warehouse spending.
-But taking a budget approach - putting as little money as possible into the warehouse and taking shortcuts along the way — puts organizations on a path to potential disaster.
-This risk is evident in a report from The Load Star that detailed multiple organizations that have found themselves running into problems due to excessive cost cutting in the warehouse.
+Of course, any business needs to have fiscal responsibility when it comes to warehouse spending.
+But taking a budget approach — investing as little money as possible and taking shortcuts along the way — puts organizations on a path to potential disaster.
+The potential risks are made evident in a report from The Load Star, which detailed how multiple organizations found themselves running into problems due to excessive cost cutting in the warehouse.

 "Companies need their warehouses to stand as bastions for organization and productivity."

 The first organization ran into a simple, but extremely problematic, situation.
-Desires to minimize staff and avoid putting resources into the warehouse led to a supply chain that became a disorganized mess.
-By investing less in warehouse management, the organization ended up with such poor working conditions that it faced stiff fines from regulatory bodies, cutting deeply into any savings that may have been generated by cost-conscious decisions, the report explained.
+Desires to minimize staff and avoid dedicating resources to the warehouse led to a supply chain that became a disorganized mess.
+By spending less in warehouse management, the organization ended up with such poor working conditions that it faced stiff fines from regulatory bodies, cutting deeply into any savings that may have been generated by cost-conscious decisions.

-According to the news source, a couple of prominent organizations aren't dealing with fines but have been faced with significant reputation-related damages as highly publicized media reports have highlighted poor working conditions, safety hazards and similar issues in their warehouses.
+According to the news source, other prominent organizations may not be dealing with fines but have faced significant reputation damage.
+Highly-publicized media reports have highlighted poor working conditions, safety hazards and similar issues in their warehouses.

-These stories point to the growing complexity of the modern warehouse.
-Organizations that fail to invest in the people and technologies that keep everything running can set themselves up for long-term damages that undermine the business.
+These stories serve as a warning.
+Even as the modern warehouse grows in complexity, organizations that fail to invest in the people and technologies that keep them running can set themselves up for long-term damages that undermine the business.

 Putting Resources Into the Warehouse

 What's more, warehouse management solutions and similar advanced technologies often create better work environments for employees.
-Voice picking technologies can provide hands-free mobile data collection, promoting safety.
-Analytics solutions, often fueled by integration between data collection tools and enterprise resource planning systems, can inform organization decisions and promote safer movement through facilities.
+Voice picking technologies offer hands-free mobile data collection, promoting a safer workplace.
+Analytics solutions, often fueled by integration between data collection tools and enterprise resource planning (ERP) systems, can inform organization decisions and promote safer movement throughout all facilities.

-Organizations that make strategic investments in their warehouses can create better and more profitable work environments.
-RFgen can help organizations achieve such a goal.
+Organizations that make strategic investments in their warehouses can create better and more profitable work environments — and RFgen can help you achieve these goals.
 We offer a full suite of data collection and integration solutions, empowering businesses to keep up with the demands of the modern warehouse.